sigstore/model-transparency/slsa_for_models/README.md

 PASSED: Verified SLSA provenance
 ```

-The verification of provenance can be done just before model gets loaded in the
+The verification of provenance can be done just before the model gets loaded in the
 serving pipeline.

 **Note**: TensorFlow also supports saving models in `SavedModel` format.
 This is